AlbertNegura/CATS/README.md

 15.782405376434326 happy jackson

 'Mannix' is often generated as the title of the movie.
 A preliminary analysis reveals that 'Mannix' is the most dissimilar word to all others in the corpus, so the network decides to choose it when it cannot "think" of a good alternative.

-Sometimes, the network has a sense of humour:

-28 Weeks Later (horror movie) -> Happy Country

-The Starving Games (parody movie) -> Sequel: Macho Dawn

 ## DOWNLOAD
 All of the models / datasets / embeddings (+ figures + notebooks) can be downloaded from this link: